-The 10 Best Beaches in Cyprus
+The Best Cyprus Beaches

 Nissi Beach, Ayia Napa

 Nissi Beach is probably the most well-known beach in Cyprus, and justifiably so.
 The beach has a bit of notoriety for being a wild party, and it is.
 The beach bars blast music while serving drinks to a young crowd during peak season.

 Cape Greco, Ayia Napa

-The cliffs around Cape Greco are perfect for lounging in the sun and on calm days you can climb down to go swimming in the sea caves.
-There’s no actual place to sunbath or set out a towel, it’s all limestone rock and cliffs.
+The cliffs around Cape Greco are perfect for lounging in the sun, and on calm days you can climb down to swim in the sea caves.
+There’s no actual place to sunbathe or set out a towel.
+It’s all limestone rock and cliffs.

-Aphrodite’s Rock, Paphos
+Aphrodite’s Beach, Paphos (Aphrodite’s Rock)

-The water can be a little rough so swimming may not be the best idea for all, but sunsets here are spectacular.
-We traveled here just to catch it at sunset, and the whole experience here was breathtaking and certainly worthy of being the best beach in Cyprus.
+The water can be a little rough, so swimming may not be the best idea for all, but the sunsets here are spectacular.
+We traveled here to catch it at sunset, and the whole experience here was breathtaking and certainly worthy of being the best beach in Cyprus.

 Coral Bay, Paphos

 The strip also offers plenty of water sports to keep the adventurous entertained for hours.
-This is the perfect beach for families with plenty of space gets away from the areas crowded below the cafes/bars.
+This is the perfect beach for families with plenty of space to get away from the areas crowded below the cafes/bars.

 Konnos Bay, Ayia Napa

 The water in the photo?
-It truly is that color – you don’t need to spend a fortune on a vacation in the Seychelles or French Polynesia to enjoy this.
-However, during the summer season and UK holidays, this is another Cyprus beach that gets horrendously packed.
-It will be hard to find space in the sand to set your towel on.
-Or you can fork over the €3 for a beach chair.
-The café overlooking the beach is also a must; it’s a terrific place to enjoy a nice cold Frappe.
+It truly is that color – you don’t need to spend a fortune on a vacation in Seychelles or French Polynesia to enjoy this.
+However, this is another Cyprus beach that gets horrendously packed during the summer and UK holidays.

 Fig Tree Bay, Protaras